drashland/website-v2/docs/dmm/v2.x/1_getting_started/1_introduction.md

 # Introduction

-Dmm is a CLI tool bump your dependencies to their latest version.
+Dmm is a CLI tool that helps you keep your dependencies up to date.
 Nothing else.
 It simply checks your dependency file, and for each dependency, if a newer version exists, dmm will write to the file updating the specific version string on the line for the URL, to match the latest.